 Within the OWC MAC, each device shall be addressable through a 6-octet MAC address compatible with IEEE 802 LANs as specified in [add reference to MAC48-addresses].

 In addition, a 2 octet short address is issued to a device as part of the association process.
 The allocation of short addresses to associated devices is at the discretion of the coordinator implementation.
 The address 0x0000 shall not be used.
 Furthermore, the address 0xFFFF shall be regarded as the broadcast address and hence received by all devices.
 It shall not be allocated to an associating device.

+The coordinator of an OWPAN shall have the short address 0x0001 assigned.

 The transmit process